+- Clean the spark plug caps area then remove them.

+- Remove the spark plugs.

+- Unplug injector electrical connector.

-- Clean the spark plug caps area then remove them. - Remove the spark plugs (tools are supplied in tool kit). - Crank engine several times. - Install new spark plugs if possible or clean and dry spark plugs. - Start engine as explained above.
+- Crank engine several times.

+- Install new spark plugs if possible or clean and dry spark plugs.

+- Start engine as explained above.

 If engine continues to flood, see an authorized Can-Am dealer.